nestybox/sysbox/README.md

   - Leverages Docker's container image caching & sharing technology (storage efficient).

-* Strong container-to-host isolation via use of **all** Linux namespaces
+* Strong container-to-host isolation via use of *all* Linux namespaces

-  - Including the user namespace (i.e., root in the system container maps to a non-root "nobody:nogroup" user in the host).
+  - Including the user namespace (i.e., root in the system container maps to a non-root `nobody:nogroup` user in the host).

-* Supports Docker daemon configured with "userns-remap" or without it.
+* Supports Docker daemon configured with `userns-remap` or without it.

-  - With userns-remap, Docker manages the container's user namespace; however, Docker currently assigns all containers the same user-id/group-id mapping, reducing container-to-container isolation.
+  - With `userns-remap`, Docker manages the container's user namespace; however, Docker currently assigns all containers the same user-id/group-id mapping, reducing container-to-container isolation.

-  - Without userns-remap, Sysvisor manages the container's user namespace; sysvisor assigns **exclusive** user-id/group-id mappings to each container, for improved container-to-container isolation.
+  - Without userns-remap, Sysvisor manages the container's user namespace; Sysvisor assigns *exclusive* user-id/group-id mappings to each container, for improved container-to-container isolation.

-* Supports running Docker **inside** the system container.
+* Supports running Docker *inside* the system container.

   - Securely, without using Docker privileged containers.